3-Year Backtest: Buy and Hold MSFT (Microsoft Corporation)

 Maximum Drawdown

 The drawdown was relatively small, suggesting the asset or strategy maintained reasonable stability through market fluctuations.
-The maximum drawdown lasted over six months, suggesting a sustained downturn or persistent volatility.
-These periods can shake investor confidence and demand discipline.
+The maximum drawdown lasted over three months, often seen in deeper corrections or extended periods of market stress.